Limited company: Private company limited by guarantee

 This is a company that does not have share capital, but is guaranteed by its members, who agree to pay a fixed amount in the event of the company's liquidation.
 Charitable organisations are often incorporated using this form of limited liability.
 Another example is the Financial Conduct Authority.
 In Australia, only an unlisted public company can be limited by guarantee.

 Private company limited by shares

-Has shareholders with limited liability and its shares may not be offered to the general public.
-Shareholders of private companies limited by shares are always bound to offer the shares to their fellow shareholders prior to selling them to a third party.
+Private companies limited by shares have shareholders with limited liability, and their shares are not permitted to be offered to the general public.
+Shareholders in such companies are typically obligated to first offer their shares to existing shareholders before considering selling them to external parties.